golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/providers-filesystem.md

 type: Guide
 ---

-# Filesystem on VM run on a remote node.
+# Filesystem on VM run on a remote node

 Your options of what you can do on a remote node will depend on how your image is configured.
 You already know that transferring data to and from a provider is possible only to/from locations within folders that are configured as `VOLUME` in your image definition.
 (See [here](/docs/creators/javascript/guides/golem-images) for information about images and how to create one.)